What is 24-hour car insurance?

 Comprehensive covers damage not resulting in an accident, like theft, vandalism, or flooding.

-AAA.com notes that most states require that you at least some form of liability car insurance.
-Without it, you can face some serious fines and, if you cause an accident while driving someone else’s vehicle, you will have to figure out how to pay for damages of all the vehicles involved.
+Most states require that you at least have some form of liability car insurance.
+Without it, you can face some serious fines, and if you cause an accident while driving someone else’s vehicle, you will have to figure out how to pay for damages of all the vehicles involved.

 There are stiff penalties involved for driving without the general insurance required by law.
 This table breaks down those penalties if someone is convicted of driving uninsured.
 Search for your state in the box below.

 |Alabama||Fine: Up to $500; registration suspension with $200 reinstatement fee||Fine: Up to $1,000 and/or six-month license suspension; $400 reinstatement fee with four-month registration suspension|

 |Alaska||License suspension for 90 days||License suspension for one year|